amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 ```

 **Result**: You have device serial numbers for each device.

 **Post-requisite:** Note the value of the `serial` field.
-You can use this value in requests allowing a serial number as a path or query parameter.
+You can use this value in requests requiring a serial number as a path or query parameter.
 If you have two devices in your organization, note the values of both devices.